michaelewens/Intangible-capital-stocks/README.md

 # Intangible capital: depreciation rates and stocks

-This repository contains the parameter estimates for intangible capital accumulation and estimated knowledge and organization capital stocks from Ewens, Peters and Wang (2018) work "[Acquisition prices and the measurement of intangible capital](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3287437)."
+This repository contains the parameter estimates for intangible capital accumulation and estimated knowledge and organization capital stocks from Ewens, Peters and Wang (2020) work "[Measuring Intangible Capital with Market Prices](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3287437)."

 In April 2019, we updated our methodology for adjusting goodwill and fixed a bug in our estimation code.
 The parameter estimates have changed, so we encourage researchers to use these updated numbers.